A Mother fears for her Child

 Referee

-Biljana can answer Dunja steps between you and her daughter.
-“Go
+answer Dunja steps between you and her daughter.
+“Go play outside.”

-play outside.”
-For a moment it seems as if Biljana hadn't heard her
+For a moment it seems as if Biljana hadn't heard her or would disobey

-or would disobey and she bares her teeth and snarls / smiles and
+and /she bares her teeth and snarls/ stares and walks away.

 Sir Milos, the Fox Knight